Leopold von Ranke: Early life

-Ranke was born in Wiehe, Thuringia, Saxony.
+Ranke was born in Wiehe, in the Electorate of Saxony.
 Wiehe was then a part of the Electorate of Saxony.
 He came from a family of Lutheran pastors and lawyers.
-He was educated partly at home and partly in the high school at Schulpforta.
+He was educated partly at home and partly in the gymnasium at Schulpforta.
 His early years engendered a lifelong love of Ancient Greek, Latin and Lutheranism.
-In 1814, Ranke entered Leipzig University, where his subjects were Classics and Lutheran theology.
+In 1814, Ranke entered Leipzig University, where his subjects were classics and Lutheran theology.
 At Leipzig, Ranke became an expert in philology and translation of the ancient authors into German.
 His teachers included Johann Gottfried Jakob Hermann.
-As a student, Ranke's favorite authors were Thucydides, Livy, Dionysius of Halicarnassus, Johann Wolfgang von Goethe, Barthold Georg Niebuhr, Immanuel Kant, Johann Gottlieb Fichte, Friedrich Wilhelm Joseph Schelling and Friedrich Schlegel.
+When he was a student, Ranke's favorite authors were Thucydides, Livy, Dionysius of Halicarnassus, Johann Wolfgang von Goethe, Barthold Georg Niebuhr, Immanuel Kant, Johann Gottlieb Fichte, Friedrich Wilhelm Joseph Schelling and Friedrich Schlegel.
 Ranke showed little interest in the work of modern history because of his dissatisfaction with what he regarded as history books that were merely a collection of facts lumped together by modern historians.

 Between 1817 and 1825, Ranke worked as a schoolmaster teaching classics at the Friedrichs Gymnasium in Frankfurt an der Oder.
 During this time, he became interested in history in part because of his desire to be involved in the developing field of a more professionalized history and in part because of his desire to find the hand of God in the workings of history.